If you have multiple sclerosis (MS), you probably had several tests done before you received your diagnosis.

 There isn’t one test to diagnosis MS, so testing can vary.
 Doctors can use neurological exams, information about previous symptoms, blood tests, and spinal fluid tests.

 A magnetic resonance imaging (MRI) scan isn’t used to diagnose MS but rather to rule out other diseases.
 A diagnosis of MS requires more information than what a scan alone can give.

 An MRI provides cross-sectional images of tissue from anywhere in the body.
 Unlike other scanning or traditional X-ray machines, an MRI doesn’t use any radiation.

-During the procedure, the machine takes an image when hydrogen molecules in the body align from the magnetic pull of the MRI.
+During the procedure, the machine takes an image when hydrogen molecules in the body align because of the magnetic pull of the MRI.
 The scan shows what’s going on in various organs and structures in the body.

 There’s no set standard for how often you should have an MRI.
-But, according to the National MS Society, most doctors suggest yearly exams.
+But according to the National MS Society, most doctors suggest yearly exams.

 - T2-weighted: Images from this type of scan can tell doctors about new and old wounds in the tissue.

-According to the National MS Society, about 5 percent of people with MS show no signs of the disease on an MRI.
-These people are clinically diagnosed with MS by their doctor who can still confirm a diagnosis based on other tests.
+According to the National MS Society, about 5 percent of people with MS show no initial signs of the disease on an MRI.
+These people are clinically diagnosed with MS by their doctor, who can still confirm a diagnosis based on other tests.